 For: desserts such as ice cream, pastry creams, cheesecakes, Chantilly creams

 Heavy whipping cream, often labeled as and referred to as heavy cream or whipping cream, is the star of many desserts.
-Because of its high fat percentage, this liquid cream can easily be whipped into soft peaks and stiff peaks to form a light and airy whipped cream for ice cream, pastry creams, cheesecakes, Chantilly creams, and more.
-You can find this variety in the refrigerated dairy aisle of your local grocery because it's highly perishable, so make sure you keep it chilled after purchasing or you might accidentally end up with cream that has separated into butter and buttermilk.
+Because of its high-fat percentage, this liquid cream can easily be whipped into soft peaks and stiff peaks to form a light and airy whipped cream for ice cream, pastry creams, cheesecakes, Chantilly creams, and more.
+You can find this variety in the refrigerated dairy aisle of your local grocery because it's highly perishable, so make sure you keep it sealed and chilled after purchasing as it can easily go bad or get moldy.

 Arla and Emborg are the more affordable options that always produce consistent results.
 Anchor's heavy cream whips into super thick, extremely stable clouds of cream that nonetheless taste and feel light on the tongue.
 Any of these are perfect for topping off and garnishing your desserts.
 Elle & Vire is the pricier variant, but still produces one of the smoothest and easy-to-whip creams in the market.